blake-mealey/mantle-docs/docs/getting-started.md

 ## Authentication

-Before you can get started with Rocat, you need to get the necessary authentication pieces.
+Before you can get started with Mantle, you need to get the necessary authentication pieces.
 Please remember never to store secrets in your version control systems as malicious actors could use them to harm you if they got access.

-Rocat uses different authentication pieces for different functionality:
+Mantle uses different authentication pieces for different functionality:

-- Deployment operations: `.ROBLOSECURITY` cookie, which can be copied from the dev tools on roblox.com and can be given to Rocat via the `ROBLOSECURITY` environment variable.
+- Deployment operations: `.ROBLOSECURITY` cookie, which can be copied from the dev tools on roblox.com and can be given to Mantle via the `ROBLOSECURITY` environment variable.
-- Remote state file management: AWS credentials, which can be given to Rocat via any of the methods supported by [rusoto](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md#credentials).
+- Remote state file management: AWS credentials, which can be given to Mantle via any of the methods supported by [rusoto](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md#credentials).
 The simplest option is to provide the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment